American Airlines earns $476 million on record revenue in 2Q - KVIA

 It was American’s first quarterly profit without government pandemic aid in the COVID-19 era.

-London has become a flashpoint for airlines and their passengers — a symbol of how the industry has stumbled in handling huge crowds.
-United CEO Scott Kirby called out Heathrow Airport on Wednesday, and American’s chief lobbyist, Nate Gatten, did the same Thursday.
+Revenue from leisure travelers topped 2019 levels, said CEO Robert Isom, and demand also increased for business travel, which has lagged.
+He said international bookings improved during the quarter and are expected to keep rising now that the government has dropped a requirement for a negative COVID-19 test for people flying to the United States.

-Gatten said Heathrow officials told American “on extremely short notice” last week to cancel departing flights to help the airport manage overcrowding.
-He said that left the airline with few options to reroute passengers.
-Heathrow is expected to keep some type of constraints in place until mid-September, although airlines don’t know exactly what the rules will be, he said.
+Airlines have struggled with flight delays and cancellations this summer.
+The airline industry has blamed bad weather and understaffing of federal air traffic controllers.
+But federal officials have pointed to understaffing at the airlines, which led to tens of thousands of workers quitting during the pandemic.

-Air travel in the U.S. has returned to nearly 90% of 2019 levels, according to government figures, although corporate travel remains down 20% to 25%, American said.
-International bookings improved during the quarter, American said, and are expected to keep rising now that the government has dropped a requirement for a negative COVID-19 test for people flying to the United States.
+Isom said American’s record for on-time flights and cancellations both improved in the second quarter, compared with the same period in2019.

 The Fort Worth, Texas, airline said it expects a profitable third quarter, based on travel demand and the forecast for fuel prices.
 It said revenue will be 10% to 12% higher than the same period in 2019 even as it cuts passenger-carrying capacity by 8% to 10%.